Find out what services we can offer to help you find work and when you start a new job.

 Having someone act on your behalf

 You can choose to have someone else act on your behalf in your dealings with us.
 We call them an agent.
-You can choose what you want your agent to do for you.
+You may be able to verbally agree to have an agent for one meeting, or you can fill out a form to have an agent for longer.

 In most cases, we'll only let someone represent you if you agree to it.